-Procedure 1 - Cash Receipts.
-For a minimum of two separate months (to be selected by the certified public accountant), trace non-mail cash receipts from the receipt book to the bookkeeping records to determine if the receipts were properly recorded.
-Also, for the same two months, trace bookkeeping entries for cash receipts to the bank statement to determine if receipts are deposited intact and on a timely basis.
-Enhanced Procedure.
+- 6. For a minimum of two separate months (to be selected by the certified public accountant), trace non-mail cash receipts from the receipt book to the bookkeeping records to determine if the receipts were properly recorded.
+Also, for the same two months, trace bookkeeping entries for cash receipts to the bank statement to determine if receipts are deposited intact and on a timely basis. - Enhanced Procedure.
 This test will be performed for a minimum of four months.
-In addition to the two months discussed above, this procedure will also be performed for the first and last month of the fiscal year.

-Procedure 2 - Cash Disbursements.
-For approximately ten percent of the non-payroll cash disbursements (to be selected by the certified public accountant), trace disbursements from the bookkeeping records to the: related invoice, bank statement, and canceled check.
+In addition to the two months discussed above, this procedure will also be performed for the first and last month of the fiscal year. - 7.
+For approximately ten percent of the non-payroll cash disbursements (to be selected by the certified public accountant), trace disbursements from the bookkeeping records to the: related invoice, bank statement, and canceled check. - Enhanced Procedure.
+This test will be performed for approximately fifteen percent of the nonpayroll cash disbursements. - 8.
+For a minimum of one month (to be selected by the certified public accountant) compare the disbursements as recorded in the check register to an entry in the official minutes that approve the disbursements.

 Enhanced Procedure.
-This test will be performed for approximately fifteen percent of the non-payroll cash disbursements.
+Perform this testing for a minimum of two months.

-Procedure 3 - Encumbrances and Accounts Payable.
-Examine evidence of encumbrances and accounts payable, and determine if they have been properly stated in the financial statements as of the end of the year.
+- 9. Examine evidence of encumbrances and accounts payable, and determine if they have been properly stated in the financial statements as of the end of the year.
 Evidence of encumbrances would include unpaid purchase orders and contracts.
-Evidence of accounts payable would include unpaid invoices and receiving reports.
-Enhanced Procedure.
-In addition to the testing discussed abouve, review the approved expenditures per the minutes and expand the search to the first two months of the new year.
+Evidence of accounts payable would include unpaid invoices and receiving reports. - Enhanced Procedure.
+In addition to the testing discussed above, review the approved expenditures per the minutes and expand the search to the first two months of the new year. - 10.
+Review the credit card policy and internal controls of the municipality.
+For a minimum of two months (to be selected by the certified public accountant), review the municipality's credit card transactions to determine if approvals, expenditure procedures, and proper classification of expenditures were followed.
+In the agreed upon procedure report, describe the credit card procedure, if the credit card procedures and internal controls are being followed, and if the municipality's credit cards are only in the name of the municipality. - 11.
+Review payroll for a minimum of one month (to be selected by certified public accountant) to determine that proper deductions and employer contributions are being remitted. - Enhanced Procedure.

-Procedure 4 - Year-End Cash.
-Tie the municipality's total cash per books at year end to source documents.
-This should include a review of the bank reconciliation for the last month of the year.
-Enhanced Procedure.
-In addition, to the testing discussed above, confirm bank balances and ensure that bank reconciliations are being approved and completed in a timely manner.

-Procedure 5 - Payroll.
-Review payroll for a minimum of one month (to be selected by certified public accountant) to determine that proper deductions and employer contributions are being remitted.
-Enhanced Procedure.
 Expand testing to two months.
-In addition, trace the year end payroll reports to the payroll register and general ledger to ensure proper reporting and remittance of payroll withholdings.
+In addition, trace the year end payroll reports to the payroll register and general ledger to ensure proper reporting and remittance of payroll withholdings. - 12.
+For the last month of the year review the payroll records for each employee to determine if a deduction for KPERS (Kansas Public Employees Retirement System) was made.

-Procedure 6 - Comparison with Prior Year.
-Compare the following items in the current year financial statements to the same items in the prior year financial statements to determine if there is a variance of more than 25 percent per fund: 1) total cash receipts, 2) total cash disbursements, 3) encumbrances and accounts payable, and 4) ending unencumbered cash balance.
+- 13. Compare the following items in the current year financial statement to the same items in the prior year financial statement to determine if there is a variance of more than 25% per fund: 1) total cash receipts, 2) total cash disbursements, 3) encumbrances and accounts payable, and 4) ending unencumbered cash balance.
+For variances larger than 25%, examine the variance, then document and report on the reason. - 14.
+For a minimum of two months (to be selected by the certified public accountant), review the municipality month-end statement of cash receipts and cash disbursements to determine that the ending unencumbered cash balance is greater than or equal to zero.